mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Seeks to a position inside the stream.

         Seeking beyond the size of the buffer will not modify the length of its contents.
-However, a subsequent write should start at the seeked position and update the size appropriately.
+However, a subsequent write should start at the sought position and update the size appropriately.

         Parameter ``arg0`` (int):